wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

 > "Virtue is the golden mean between two vices: the one of excess and the other of deficiency" - Aristotle

 Aristotle was a pupil of Plato.
 He was known as "The First Teacher" amongst medieval Muslim scholars, as "The Philosopher" by St. Thomas Aquinas, and as "The Master of Those who know" by Dante.
 Interestingly, he also personally tutored Alexander the Great.

-To summarize Aristotle in three bullet points is a fool's errand.
 Throughout his life, Aristotle wrote voluminously on just about everything.
 In fact, he contributed to almost every field of human knowledge at the time.
 It wasn't until the Enlightenment that his theories started to be systematically replaced.
 He profoundly shaped scholarship during the middle ages, and consequently Christian theology.

-Here are three insights from Aristotle that resonated with me the most:
+Here are some of the insights from Aristotle that resonated with me the most.

-* **Substance and Essence**: Aristotle disagreed with Plato on his Theory of Form.
-Both form (which he calls "essence"), and "matter" exists in this world.
-There is no other world beyond this one.
+Aristotle both rejected and expanded on Plato's theory of forms.
+He believed there is only one world.
+Both form (which Aristotle calls **essence**) and physical matter (**substance**) exists in this world.
 The "idea" horse we alluded to earlier is simply a concept our mind forms after seeing certain number of horses.
 Nothing exists in consciousness that has not first been experienced by the senses.
-  * The substance of a chicken is its physical body.
+To give another example, the substance of a chicken is its physical body.
 The essence (or form) of a chicken is its "chicken-ness"; that it lays eggs, cackles, and flutter its wings.

-* **The Golden Mean**: Aristotle advocated the "Golden Mean" in many area of his writing from virtue ethics to politics.
-He noticed a pattern where the extremes are often undesirable, and that the ideal is to be found in the middle.
-  * Cowardice - Courage - Rashness
-  * Self-indulgence - Temperance - Insensibility
-  * Shyness - Modesty - Shamelessness
-  * Low self-esteem - Truthfulness - Boastfulness
-* **Types of Soul**: To use the terminology above, the soul is the "essence" of living things.
-There are three types of soul according to Aristotle.
+**The "essence" of living things is its soul**.
+Aristotle lays out three types of souls.
 Humans are special because we have all three.

 * Vegetative Soul - can grow and nourish itself (grass)
 * Sensitive Soul - can move and perceive things (animals)
 * Rational Soul - can think and reason (humans)

+Outside of metaphysics, Aristotle advocated for the **Golden Mean** in many area of his writing from virtue ethics to politics.
+He recognized a pattern where the extremes are often undesirable, and that the ideal is to be found in the middle.
+For example, a lack of courage is cowardice, yet too much courage can lead to recklessness.
+A lack of generosity is miserly and stingy, too much generosity may be imprudent and extravagant, the optimal lies in the middle of two extremes.